Elwinmage/ha-reefbeat-component/README.md

 ### G1 LIGHTS

 G1 LEDs use white and blue channels control, which allows for full power across the entire range, but not constant intensity without compensation (like G2).
 That's why I implent intensity compensation.
-This compensation ensure you will have the same [PAR](https://en.wikipedia.org/wiki/Photosynthetically_active_radiation) (light intensity intensity) for different Color temperature (from 12,000K to 23,000K).
+This compensation ensure you will have the same [PAR](https://en.wikipedia.org/wiki/Photosynthetically_active_radiation) (light intensity) for different Color temperature (from 12,000K to 23,000K).
 > [!NOTE]
 > Because Redsea do not published PAR values under 12000K, compensation is only available in the 12,000 to 15,000K range.
 If you have a G1 RSLED and a PARmeter you can [contact me](https://github.com/Elwinmage/ha-reefbeat-component/discussions/8) to also add compensation for range 9,000 to 12,000K.